techfusionid/elysia-production-template/README.md

 ### Adding New Modules

-The `posts` module is a reference CRUD implementation.
+The `posts` module is included as a reference CRUD implementation.
+Feel free to remove or replace it with your own modules.

 To add a new module:

 1. Create folder: `src/modules/your-module/`
 2. Add `index.ts` (routes), `service.ts` (business logic), and optionally `schema.ts`